John Mahia-ini

 John Mahia-ini was an Anglican bishop in Kenya during the last quarter of the twentieth century. he was Bishop of Mount Kenya Central from 1984 to 1993.

-After his retirement, Bishop Mahiaini and his wife Started a school called St. Anna Care Centre for the orphans and the vulnerable in the Gathukeini location, his home place.
-It is from this place that he also started a goat project for the elderly to empower them financially.
+After his retirement, Bishop Mahiaini and his wife started a school called St. Anna Care Centre for orphans and the vulnerable in Gathukiini, his hometown.
 The school currently has a population of 390 children from the local community and serves 150 elderly men and women.
+This work is supported by people of good will both in Kenya and abroad; Britain, America, Slovakia, Sweden and Canada.